 UNW-DPC continues to work on this topic and is engaged in numerous follow-up activities.

-UN-Water at the 17th African Water Association (AfWA) Congress
+UNW-DPC at the 17th African Water Association Congress